What you need to know before you get a mortgage

 Are you ready to get pre-approved?

-Once you’ve gone through the checklist and got everything in order, you can send in your application to get preapproved.
+Once you’ve gone through the checklist and have everything in order, you can send in your application to get preapproved.
 Once you're approved, you’ll need to understand a few things:

 - Preapprovals don’t last forever.
 Most will expire after about 90 days, depending on the lender.
 Going through these steps will help ensure you’re ready beforehand and prevent you from having to go through the process twice